skywalker6174/skywalker6174.github.io/_pages/about.md

 My research is dedicated to two fields: (1) data-driven management of supply chain and logistics, encompassing both foundational and emerging business models such as the last-mile problem; and (2) analytics for social good, which targets essential issues like system robustness, social well-being, and sustainability.

-### I am on the 2024-2025 academic job market ### and will be presenting at the 2024 INFORMS Annual Meeting in Seattle.
+</mark>I am on the 2024-2025 academic job market </mark> and will be presenting at the 2024 INFORMS Annual Meeting in Seattle.
 Here are the details:
 - Title "Service Oriented Considerate Routing: Data, Prediction and Robust Decisions"
 - Session WA31
 - Wed, Oct 23, 8:36 - 8:54 PDT